Piemme99/my-rice/docs/choices.md

 - `mise` installed for runtime management (optional but ready).

 ## AUR Packages
-- `yay` (installed via pacman) is the helper used for all AUR operations.
+- `yay` (installed via pacman, falling back to an AUR build when necessary) is the helper used for all AUR operations.
 - `walker-git` for the launcher.
 - `catppuccin-gtk-theme-mocha`, `catppuccin-kvantum-theme`, `catppuccin-cursors-mocha` to keep visuals consistent beyond Waybar/Hyprland.